 Why 8 Minutes?

 Medicare interprets time-based CPT codes such that services under 8 minutes are too brief to justify a full billing unit.
 However, once a service exceeds the 8-minute threshold, it qualifies as a billable unit.
+Billable unit maximization can be a lifesaver for small practices operating on razor-thin margins.

 Learn how our Revenue Cycle Management Services help streamline these processes.